taymoork2/collab-ui-react/docs/accessibility.md

 ### pro-pack-tooltip

-Pro Pack icons are an svg icon created by `cr-pro-pack-icon` and are thus incompatible with `icon-tooltip`.  `pro-pack-tooltip` thus utilizes `cr-pro-pack-icon` to create a streamlined Pro Pack icon with a tooltip.
+Pro Pack icons are an svg icon created by `cr-pro-pack-icon` and are thus incompatible with `icon-tooltip`.  `pro-pack-tooltip` utilizes `cr-pro-pack-icon` to create a streamlined Pro Pack icon with a tooltip.
 There are no additional bindings necessary.

 Examples:
 * The minimum effort for an accessible tooltip.